Luceda ADK for PHIX

 Technology settings

 The ADK contains layer definitions.
-Note that a IPKISS technology (Luceda PDK) must be loaded before importing the ADK. si_fab will be imported if no other PDK is imported before raising a warning.
+Note that, for the best usage, a IPKISS technology (Luceda PDK) must be loaded before importing the ADK.

 Layers